MohassinHussain/inApp-share/README.md

 - **Home Page:** Displays a YouTube-like interface with a video list.
 Each video has a share option, allowing users to share it directly with friends.
 - **Video Sharing:** Authenticated users can share videos with others through the app.
 User1 can send a video, and User2 will receive it directly within the app.
 - **Video Sent and Received Sections:** Separate sections to track the videos you've shared and the videos you've received from other users.
-- **Friends (Mates) Section:** Users can manage their friend list by adding or editing friends' email addresses.
+- **Friends (Mates) Section (Receive button on Homescreen):** Users can manage their friend list by adding or editing friends' email addresses.
 This allows you to easily share videos with specific friends.
+(Received button)
 - **Gmail Authentication:** Secure login and registration using Gmail through Firebase Authentication.

 ## Tech Stack